Optum/runiac/examples/kitchen-sink/README.md

 This example will provide a more complex deployment scenario involving multiple cloud providers and services.
 * A pre-track that deploys PagerDuty monitoring resources
+* A simple track that deploys a Docker image and a storage bucket to a Google Cloud Platform project
 * A complex track that:
   * Primary deployment that deploys a shared Key Vault into a central Azure region
   * Regional deployments that deploy a Docker image into App Service instances in two distinct regions